jesus-salas-j/jesus-salas-j.github.io/index.md

 the product owner will do most of this task since he is the nexus between the rest of the tem and the stakeholders.
 Anyway this not frees the other team members to disregard or not want to understand and discover the business.
 It does not exists no product owner, no manager, no CEO, nobody that knows absolutely all things about the business.
-Everyone has to contribute to discover the business through the dialogue, discussions, debates and so on.
+Everyone has to contribute to discover the business through the dialogue, discussions, debates and so on.<br/><br/>
 On the other hand all of us also apply some things of DDD in our developments.
 As we have product owners in our teams, we are continuosly talking with them using the same language that they use, the business language.
 This language is the one the business experts use between them and with the stakeholders, and we use them in our code.
 We name the classes and